lephare-photoz/lephare/docs/detailed.rst

   :math:`B_{\nu}=BB(T=10,000K)` and :math:`\lambda_0` defined as
   :math:`\nu B_ {\nu}=ctt` (FILTER_CALIB=4), which seems to better
   reflect the current MIPS calibration.
-In this case, correction factors between 3% to 7% are applied to the theoretical magnitudes.
+In this case, correction factors between 3% to 7% are applied to the magnitudes predicted from the templates.
 However, we also compare the correction factors when both :math:`\lambda_0` and :math:`B_{\nu}` refer to a black body at T=10,000K (FILTER_CALIB=3).
 In this case, the corrections become negligeable with :math:`\sim`\ 1%.